arun96/sketching/README.md

 ## Threads

 By default, this program using 4 threads for read classification.
-I am working on making this a run-time parameter, but until then, you can change the number of threads by editing Line 67 in `Settings.java`.
+I am working on making this a run-time parameter, but until then, you can change the number of threads by editing Line 85 in `Settings.java`.
 I will update this README when this changes!

 ## Loading fixed number of reads

 There is an option to load reads in fixed-size chunks, instead of a whole file at a time.
-The relevant lines are in `Settings.java`, lines 86-88 - set `IN_CHUNKS = true` to enable this option, then set `CHUNK` to be the number of reads to be loaded and processed at once, and finally `CHUNK_UPDATES = true` if you want an update on the classification rate to be printed after each chunk (if `false`, then the classification rate will only be printed after the entire read set is processed).
+The relevant lines are in `Settings.java`, lines 89-91 - set `IN_CHUNKS = true` to enable this option, then set `CHUNK` to be the number of reads to be loaded and processed at once, and finally `CHUNK_UPDATES = true` if you want an update on the classification rate to be printed after each chunk (if `false`, then the classification rate will only be printed after the entire read set is processed).
+By default, the reads will be loaded and classified in chunks of 2000.

 ## Screen/Sketch Generation Only